 1. You Earn Too Much Income

-For SSDI, the benefit program for workers who have paid into the Social Security system over multiple years, one of the most basic reasons you could be denied benefits is that, when you apply, your income is above the limit where it is considered "substantial gainful activity" (SGA).
+For SSDI, which is the benefit program for workers who have paid into the Social Security system over multiple years, one of the most basic reasons you could be denied benefits is that, when you apply, you are working above the limit where it is considered "substantial gainful activity" (SGA).
 This means you earn too much money to be considered disabled.
-The SGA limit for nonblind people is $1,070 per month in 2014, and the figure is adjusted annually.
+You are allowed to work a small amount when you're applying for and collecting SSDI, but not over the SGA limit, which is $1,090 per month in 2015 (for nonblind people).
+The figure is adjusted annually.
 Income from investments does not count toward the SGA -- only work income counts, as it shows your ability to work.
 For the details, including what counts as SGA for the self-employed, see Nolo's article on SGA for Social Security.

-As to SSI, which is the disability benefit for low-income people, when you apply for SSI, you can't be making over the substantial gainful activity level.
-Also, the upper income limit for earned and unearned income combined is around $1,500 per month.
-But any time your income is over $740-$800, your SSI payment will be reduced, by a somewhat complicated formula.
+As to SSI, which is the disability benefit for low-income people, when you apply for SSI, you can't be making over the substantial gainful activity level (although after approval you can earn more money than that).
+But there's a limit on all earned and unearned income for SSI, around $1,500 per month, that applies both when you're applying for benefits and when you're collecting benefits.
+And any time your income is over $740-$800, your SSI payment will be reduced, by a somewhat complicated formula.
 If you make $1,500 or more, your payment would be reduced to zero; in other words, you won't qualify for SSI.

 To qualify for SSDI or SSI benefits, the Social Security Administration (SSA) must believe that your impairment is severe enough to last at least 12 months or result in your death.
 The only exception to this duration requirement is for blind SSI applicants.